-The 2017/18 statement of accounts for the Police and Crime Commissioner for Norfolk and the PCC Group are set out on the following pages.
+The 2018/19 statement of accounts for the Police and Crime Commissioner for Norfolk and the PCC Group are set out on the following pages.
 The purpose of individual primary statements is explained below:

-- The Comprehensive Income and Expenditure Statement (CIES) shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
+The Comprehensive Income and Expenditure Statement (CIES) shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 The PCC raised taxation to cover expenditure in accordance with regulations; this may be different from the accounting cost.
-Adjustments made between the accounting and funding bases are showing in the Movement in Reserves Statement. - The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Group.
-The net assets of the Group (assets less liabilities) are matched by the usable reserves i.e. those reserves that the Group may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reverse may only be used to fund capital expenditure or repay debt).
+Adjustments made between the accounting and funding bases are showing in the Movement in Reserves Statement.

+- The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Group.
+The net assets of the Group (assets less liabilities) are matched by the usable reserves i.e. those reserves that the Group may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve may only be used to fund capital expenditure or repay debt).
 The second category of reserves is those that the Group is not able to use to provide services.
-This category includes reserves that hold unrealised gains and losses (for example the Revaluation Reverse), where amounts would only become available to provide services if the assets were sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'. - The Movement in Reserves Statement (MiRS) shows the movement in the year on the different reserves held by the Group, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and unusable reserves.
+This category includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets were sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'. - The Movement in Reserves Statement (MiRS) shows the movement in the year on the different reserves held by the Group, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and unusable reserves.
 The Surplus or (Deficit) on the Provision of Services line shows the true economic cost of providing the Group's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
 These differ from the statutory amounts required to be charged to the General Fund Balance for council tax setting purposes.
 The Net Increase / Decrease before Transfers to Earmarked Reserves line shows the statutory General Fund Balance before any discretionary transfers to or from earmarked reserves undertaken by the Group. - The Cash Flow Statement shows the changes in cash and cash equivalents of the Group during the reporting period.
 The statement shows how the Group generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flows arising from operating activities is the key indicator of the extent to which the operations of the Group are funded by way of taxation and grant income or from the recipients of services provided by the Group.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Group's future service delivery.
 Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Group.

 Please note that occasionally minor differences occur between the primary statements and the notes to the accounts, this is due to unavoidable rounding discrepancies.
 The notes to the accounts are headed "Group" and "PCC" as appropriate.
 If only one table is included within a note, this relates to both the Group and the PCC.
 There have been minor presentational changes to some tables in an effort to simplify the notes to the accounts.
-In particular, the MiRS for 2016/17 has been re-presented to show the full movement on reserves, incorporating what was shown in the Usable reserves note in 2016/17.

-4. The 2017/18 Revenue and Capital Budget Process
+4. The 2018/19 Revenue and Capital Budget Process